malemay/breakpoint_refinement/README.md

 # Breakpoint refinement pipeline for Oxford Nanopore-discovered structural variants

 This repository contains a pipeline used to update the breakpoint location and sequence content (for insertions) for structural variants (SVs) called from Oxford Nanopore data.
-This pipeline has only been tested using output from the [Sniffles](https://github.com/fritzsedlazeck/Sniffles) SV caller.
+This pipeline has only been tested using output from the [Sniffles](https://github.com/fritzsedlazeck/Sniffles) SV caller run on Oxford Nanopore data.
-We may add support for other SV callers if there is interest to do so from the community.
+We may add support for other SV callers or sequencing platforms if there is interest to do so from the community.

 This pipeline is mostly written R, but uses the `system` function to pass parameters to a bash script that calls the external software that does the bulk of the data processing.
 The pipeline is not guaranteed to run on a non-Linux system or on a shell other than bash.